framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 - Try disabling the components in the bottom right list by clicking on each component checkbox.
 - If disabling a component still doesn't let you move or rotate the camera, turn it on again and try the next component on the list.
 You will eventually reach the component that controls the camera.

 If the steps listed above fail, go to the camera parent game object (by clicking on "◄ View Parent" on the top left) and try the components there.
-If that doesn't work then you can try entering other children's gameobjects from this parent and disabling their components.
+If that doesn't work then you can try entering other children's game objects from this parent and disabling their components.
+You can also go up in the parent hierarchy until you find the right game object and component or don't have more parent game objects to go to.

+If all of that fails you can also try going to the Object Explorer panel and search for game objects with the word "cam", "controller" or "input" on their names (might need to test different scenes if the game has many) in the Scene Explorer.
+Alternatively, you can also look up these words on the Object Search tab, but expect to get a lot of unhelpful results.

 As a last resource, you can try deleting the components instead of just disabling them, but beware since that might block you from returning to normal gameplay (and might even crash the game).

+To understand better what a game object is, what a component is and their differences head over to the [playing around with game objects section](#playing-around-with-game-objects).

-Remember to enable it again when you have to return to gameplay, so the game can come back to properly handle it.
+Remember to enable whatever component or game object you disabled again when you have to return to gameplay, so the game can come back to properly handle the camera.

 The *CineMachine* component (a common Unity class used for controlling a gameplay camera) gets automatically disabled by Cinematic Unity Explorer, but some games (e.g. Haven) turn this *CineMachine* component back on whenever it gets disabled, and the only solution for dealing with it is to straight up delete the component.
 It's advised to go back to the menu or reload the level in some capacity to get this component back once you finish your shooting session.